 DIY Marble Run

-Physics seems like an incredibly complicated science, but even preschoolers are capable of learning about concepts like cause and effect, energy, and gravity.
-Scientific inquiry is developed through building, reconfiguring, and adapting.
+It's never too early to teach kids concepts like cause and effect, energy and gravity.
+Scientific inquiry is developed through building, reconfiguring and adapting.
 See it all in action with a do-it-yourself marble run built with stuff from around the house.

 Put your mini-engineer to work with a pile of paper towel and toilet paper tubes.
 Attach tubes to the wall horizontally and diagonally with strips of masking or washi tape (or any kind that's flexible and easy to remove), and experiment with creating different configurations while testing the effects on a marble's travels.
 Discover which routes are faster or slower, and hypothesize why.